What is Capital Gains Tax?

 Hold for 12+ months

-Save 50% of your CGT — the single biggest lever available.
+Halve your taxable gain under the 50% discount — the single biggest lever available.

 If your income will be lower next year (e.g., parental leave, career break), defer the sale to pay less tax on the gain.